The following Environment practice note provides comprehensive and up to date legal information covering:

 On 15 October 2016, the Kigali Amendment was agreed by 197 Parties to reduce hydrofluorocarbons (HFCs) emissions by 2019.
 On 2 February 2017, the European Commission announced it has adopted a proposal for the EU to ratify the Kigali amendment.
-On 5 September 2017 the UK announced it has begun the process of ratification and on 14 November 2017 a further announcement was made that ratification was completed.
+On 5 September 2017 the UK announced it has begun the process of ratification and on 14 November 2017 a further announcement

 **Trials are provided to all LexisPSL and LexisLibrary content, excluding Practice Compliance, Practice Management and Risk and Compliance, subscription packages are tailored to your specific needs.
 To discuss trialling these LexisPSL services please email customer service via our online form.
 Free trials are only available to individuals based in the UK.
 We may terminate this trial at any time or decide not to give a trial, for any reason.
 Trial includes one question to LexisAsk during the length of the trial.

 To view the latest version of this document and thousands of others like it, sign-in to LexisPSL or register for a free trial.